nvoynov/time_spent/README.md

 - every timesheet belongs exactly to one contributor and one project;
 - a contributor can track time among several sheets (e.g. one sheet per month.)

-You can see an example of a timesheet right here in [time_spent.timespent](time_spent.timespent) file.
+You can see an example of a timesheet right here in [time_spent.timesheet](time_spent.timesheet) file.

 ## Installation